Hurricane Hugo: Virginia

-Elsewhere in the United States
+Elsewhere

 Strong winds in Georgia downed trees in four counties, damaging homes and power lines.
 About 50–75 trees were toppled around Savannah, where wind gusts reached 54 mph.
 The city's weather service office recorded 6.10 in of rain.
 Winds of 45–50 mph downed trees in Mercer County, West Virginia.
 Flooding forced the evacuation of the Oakdale area in Harrison County, West Virginia.
 Widespread flash flooding occurred across eastern Tennessee, forcing the evacuation of people from affected areas; some of the evacuees had fled South Carolina for the Great Smoky Mountains.
 Three hundred people were driven out of Carter County.
 Floods there swamped homes and the downtown area of Roan Mountain.
 Bridges and roads were washed out in Greene and Johnson counties.
 Numerous creeks overflowed their banks in northeastern Ohio following heavy rainfall from the remnants of Hugo on the afternoon of September 22.
 In both Chardon and Medina, 4.3 in of rain fell in two hours.
 Floodwaters inundated urban areas and basements.
 In the eastern suburbs of Cleveland, flooding overtook cars and buses.
 High water and washouts forced the closure of U.S. Route 42 and Ohio State Route 94 in Medina County.

 The juxtaposition of Hugo's extratropical remnants (a low-pressure system) over the eastern Great Lakes region and a strong high-pressure system off the U.S. East Coast generated a sharp contrast in pressure.
 This led to strong winds over the Mid-Atlantic states and New England.
 Nearly 85,000 homes and businesses lost power on Long Island.
 One person was killed in Norwich, New York, after a falling tree struck the car he was in.
 Fifteen counties in Pennsylvania reported high winds in connection with Hugo, with some sustaining damage to trees.
 Connecticut was buffeted with winds of 40–50 mph, blowing down some trees and branches.
 This led to scattered and brief power outages that affected 30,000 electricity customers.
 Total property and crop damage in Connecticut amounted to at least $50,000.
 Power outages also affected thousands of electricity customers in Massachusetts.
 Fallen trees and broken limbs caused scattered property damage throughout the state.
 In western parts of Massachusetts, some apple orchards reported damage to as much as 30 percent of their crops.
 In Vermont, the high winds generated swells several feet high on Lake Champlain, freeing some boats from their moorings.
 Trees and power lines were also brought down by the winds statewide.